 Syntax changes will increment the minor number for new features, and the patch number for small corrections.
 A new feature is something that needs a change in the syntax documentation.
 Note that since PHP Markdown Lib includes two parsers, a syntax change for either of them will increment the minor number.
 Also note that there is nothing perfectly backward-compatible with the Markdown syntax: all inputs are always valid, so new features always replace something that was previously legal, although generally nonsensical to do.

-To file bug reports please send email to: firstname.lastname@example.org
+To file bug reports please use the issue tracker or send an email to: firstname.lastname@example.org

 Please include with your report: (1) the example input; (2) the output you expected; (3) the output PHP Markdown actually produced.